Don’t Let Cyberattacks Disconnect Your Business Communications – Security

 In early June the U.S. government announced one of the biggest cyberattacks on record when hackers compromised the personal information of four million current and former government employee records.
 This attack, following the Sony breach at the end of 2014, has moved the nation’s attention back to security and the real need to protect personal data.
 In fact, President Obama has made data security a national priority.

 To date, the government has enforced few mandates that require companies outside of the healthcare and financial services industries to address security.
 Cyber security, for the most part, is unregulated and at the discretion of the individual company.
+Some choose to have their systems undergo penetration testing, whilst others remain unchecked entirely.

 Some security experts have called for more governmental intervention to enforce protections and strengthen security across public and private companies.
 With that type of oversight ahead, it’s time to make sure the wireless, wired and voice networks are safe and secure from harmful cyberattacks.